Getting Started

 • Preserve Input Format - the same file type of your original image.
 For example, you imported a .jpg, this will save your enhanced image as a .jpg.

-Preserve or change the color space of your export file.
-Color space helps define the range of colors that a device or file can reproduce.
-Changing the color space of the output file may also be affected depending on your monitor’s calibration.
+Preserve or change the color space of your exported file.
+Color space defines the range of colors that an image can reproduce.
+Changing the color space of the output file may affect its appearance depending on your monitor’s calibration.

 image